I keep meeting people who are quitting social media.

 A Glimpse Into the Lives of Others

-I follow all kinds of people online—writers, actors, people from other countries, mentors, friends, heroes and artists and brilliant thinkers.
+I follow all kinds of people online—writers, actors, people from other countries, mentors, friends, heroes, artists and brilliant thinkers.
 I am daily inspired by what they are doing and who they are and feel so lucky that, although I may never meet them in person, I get the tiniest glimpse into their lives.
 I get to learn from them and connect with cultures and circles outside of my own for a relatively little investment of time and money.
 How amazing.

 Staying “In Touch” With Friends and Family